Skip to main content

 There are a few medical considerations to take into account for your personal situation, but in general, yes, pregnancy after miscarriage is safe.
 If your miscarriage was “completed” and there is no remaining tissue from the lost pregnancy, you can be physically ready for pregnancy again right away.
 Those clinical terms can sound harsh for such an emotional loss, but in terms of physical readiness, that’s the situation.

 Getting pregnant after a miscarriage can be full of conflicting emotions as you remember and continue to grieve the pregnancy that was lost and still rejoice in the new pregnancy.
 You may also feel scared that you could lose this new pregnancy and have trouble feeling excited.
-Seeking counseling can be helpful to navigate these complicated feelings.
-Reach out for support from your partner, friends, and family whenever possible, and remember that it’s OK to never forget the one you lost while still being happy for your new rainbow baby.
+Seeking counseling can be helpful in navigating these complicated feelings.
+Reach out for support from your partner, friends, and family whenever possible, and remember that it’s OK never to forget the one you lost while still being happy for your new rainbow baby.

 Sarah Prager